 \section{Main Results}

-In this section, we start by stating the rate of convergence of our algorithms \ref{algo:KF}, \ref{alg:FirstOrder} and \ref{alg:SecondOrder} when both the coefficients and terminal condition in \eqref{NLFBSDE} are smooth.
-This is the result of Theorem \ref{MR} below.
+In this section, we first give the rate of convergence of our algorithms \ref{algo:KF}, \ref{alg:FirstOrder} and \ref{alg:SecondOrder} when both the coefficients and terminal condition in \eqref{NLFBSDE} are smooth.
+This is given in Theorem \ref{MR} below.
 Then, we give the rate when the boundary condition is Lipschitz and when the diffusion part of \eqref{NLFBSDE} is uniformly non-degenerate.
-Changing the assumptions from \SB to \LB does not really affect the convergence order, provided the subdivision is taken appropriately.
+This does not really affect the convergence order, provided the subdivision is taken appropriately.
 The result is summarized in Corollary \ref{Lipcase} below.
 Finally, we give the convergence of a version of our algorithm applied to equation \eqref{NLFBSDEG2}: when the dependence of the coefficients with respect to the law is general.
 This is given in Corollary \ref{wasscase}.

 In order to make the exposition of our results clear, let us define, for $i=1,2$:

 with $\hu^1,\hu^2, \hv^1$ and $\hv^2$ as defined by the algorithms \ref{alg:FirstOrder} and \ref{alg:SecondOrder} and where $u, v$ are defined in \eqref{Eq:DefU}, \eqref{Eq:DefV}.